GuoHuaFan/NelderMeadSolver/README.md

 # Nedler-Mead Method
 This is a Python module for the Nedler-Mead method.
 The implementation uses numpy.
 The algorithm used is available [here](https://en.wikipedia.org/wiki/Nelder-Mead_method#One_possible_variation_of_the_NM_algorithm).

+## Development Notes
+This has been developed and tested on Mac OSX (Darwin Kernel Version 15.6.0) using Python 2.7.

 ## Usage
 The basic usage is as follows: